atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 his heart,; -- -- You would, indeed, discover less cruelty, by dispatching him with a Single blow, than by sussering him to linger in torments inexpressible.
--- Reflect, theresore, a little more Serio usly than you have yet done, upon lord woburn’s dis tresssul and most pitiable Situation; — and do not — do not ungenerously — I would not willingly add inhumanly— — your breait against the man whom you once loved well enough to chuse him, from all his Sex, for your husband; and whose death you will, lam certain, pathetically, though with unavailing Sorrow lament. —; -- -- -”
+-- Reflect, theresore, a little more Serio usly than you have yet done, upon lord woburn’s dis tresssul and most pitiable Situation; — and do not — do not ungenerously — I would not willingly add inhumanly— — your breait against the man whom you once loved well enough to chuse him, from all his Sex, for your husband; and whose death you will, lam certain, pathetically, though with unavailing Sorrow lament. —; -- -- -"
-My tears confirmed the, concluding words of her well meant, and earnestly delivered Speech. -- -- -- -- Her voice, her person, her manner, brought her brother So Strongly to my view, that I began to be very much afsefted, by what She had Said to me, — • However, I begged her to excuse me talking upon a Subject, at that time, for which I was wholly unprepared— — I could not entirely Silence her. — i She would enter into a minute detail osiord woburn’s illness; She would tell me how much his Spirits were depressed, how much he.was weakened, how much he was wafted; adding, “that nothing was So likely to restore him, a the air of Montpelier; but that all the worl4 could not prevail on him to let out, besore he had obtained my promise to pardon him, and. to be, unit; ed to him at his return.”
+My tears confirmed the, concluding words of her well meant, and earnestly delivered Speech. -- -- -- -- Her voice, her person, her manner, brought her brother So Strongly to my view, that I began to be very much afsefted, by what She had Said to me, — • However, I begged her to excuse me talking upon a Subject, at that time, for which I was wholly unprepared— — I could not entirely Silence her. — i She would enter into a minute detail osiord woburn’s illness; She would tell me how much his Spirits were depressed, how much he.was weakened, how much he was wafted; adding, "that nothing was So likely to restore him, a the air of Montpelier; but that all the worl4 could not prevail on him to let out, besore he had obtained my promise to pardon him, and. to be, unit; ed to him at his return."
-After having been, rnuch worried in this manner, st at lait replied, “Nobody more Sincerely wislres lord
+After having been, rnuch worried in this manner, st at lait replied, "Nobody more Sincerely wislres lord
 LORD WO B U R R 2zi
 lord Woburn health than rnyfelf, and if my pardon will make Iilin consent to take proper steps for the restoration of it, I beg yoiir ladysliip to tell him, that I forgive him, and destre him to fet out immediately; for as he is at present sttuated, no time Should be lost.’’